MATER LAKES ACADEMY

 Chapter 2 - Section 1

-We at Mater Lakes Academy use our uniform policy as a tool to identify students currently enrolled in our school as well as to maintain our belief that the physical appearance of all our students is a direct reflection of themselves, their parents, and our school.
+We at Mater Lakes Academy use our uniform policy as a tool to identify students currently enrolled in our school as well as to maintain our belief that physical appearance is a direct reflection of themselves, their parents, and our school.

 Students are required to conform to all aspects of the uniform policy at all times while on campus and during any school-sponsored off-campus activity unless otherwise approved by the administration.
 Uniforms purchased incorrectly will not be accepted in the school for any reason.
 Uniforms cannot be altered in any way.
 Uniform size should be in accordance with an individual student’s shape and not to their individual taste.
 Students in violation of the school’s uniform policy will be issued a uniform violation.